 - a direct personal response (apology) for those people who seek it.

-The scheme is currently scheduled to begin operation from 1 July 2018.
-To date all States except Western Australia have signed up to the Scheme.
+The scheme commenced operation on 1 July 2018.
+All States have now signed up for the scheme.

 It is important to note that receiving compensation under the Redress Scheme is an alternative to a claim at common law – you cannot do both.
 It is therefore important to understand all available compensation options before making an application to the Redress Scheme.